kekeandzeyu/csstudy/README.md

 3. Use email to contact me and point out the mistakes: kekeandzeyu@gmail.com

 These notes are taken and published using [Writerside](https://www.jetbrains.com/writerside/).
 If you are not familiar with this tool, you can also open an issue or contact me via email.

+This repository is used for storing published web archive; [Computer-Science-Study-Notes repository](https://github.com/kekeandzeyu/Computer-Science-Study-Notes) is used for storing the original files edited in Writerside.

 ## 6 License